radanskoric/radanskoric.github.io/_posts/2024-07-16-minesweeper-100-lines-of-clean-ruby.markdown

 title: "Exercise: Minesweeper in 100 lines of clean Ruby"
 date: 2024-07-16
 categories: experiments
-tags: ruby game clean-code exercise
+tags: ruby game clean-code exercise minesweeper
 ---

+_This article is part 1.
+[Part 2](/experiments/multiplayer-minesweeper-with-rails-and-hotwire) uses code from this article to make the game multiplayer using Rails and Hotwire._

 Ruby is such an expressive language.
 You can often do surprisingly much with just a few lines of code.
 It's why I find it so satisfying to think about how to accomplish the same thing in fewer lines of Ruby[^1].